translation/rails/README.md

 itself fallback to `fr`.

 Using GetText syntax, it will only fallback to the source language.
-So either you create a fallback mechanism by yourself or you will need to avoid fallbacking by translating everything in Translation.io for the the custom language.
+So either you create a fallback mechanism by yourself or you avoid fallbacking by translating everything in Translation.io for that custom language.

 ## Change the current locale

-#### Globally
+### Globally

 The easiest way to change the current locale is with `set_locale`.